top of page

 • Writer's picturesneakababypeek

-Keyword(s): baby gender tests
+Baby gender tests

 Each year, over 3 million babies are born in the US!
 An estimated 58% of expecting parents opt to find out their baby's gender before the baby is born.
+Although Nowadays that number is changing, and more parents want to keep their babies gender a surprise.
+Gender Reveals have become very popular in the past recent years.
+Its a great way to get family and friends together to celebrate babies arrival into the world.

 When it's your first pregnancy, you may have questions about how baby gender tests work and which ones are accurate.
 There are tons of so-called "methods" floating around the internet, but only some of them guarantee accuracy!